Vintage Action Man Restoration and Repair Guides

 I believe technically this body type should have a flocked head with painted eyes but I couldn’t get my hands on one so I attached an Eagle Eyes head instead.
 The head had also been in the wars but was basically sound and only in need of a little re-flocking.
 A quick scrub with some toothpaste got the marks off his face.

 Once dressed the bald spot on his head cannot be seen and Action Man is beginning to look like his old self again.

 Now to sort out his hands.
-As the gripping hands were made of rubber they do dry and perish over time and the fingers are usually the first to go and snap off.
+The original gripping hands were made of rubber so they do dry and perish over time and the fingers are usually the first to go and snap off.
 It is possible to find vintage gripping hands in good condition but I went with some reproduction hands from a 40th Anniversary Action Man (top in the picture below).

-As you can see the new wrist pegs fill not push all the way in to the old wrist socket and I didn’t want to force the peg in and risk cracking the arm.
+The new wrist pegs will not push all the way in to the old wrist socket.
+We don’t want to force the peg in and risk cracking the arm.
 As we had the old wrist pegs however there was an easy solution; put the new hands on the old wrist pegs.
 The hands were pulled off the new wrists and slid on to the old peg.
 You could use a little glue to hold them in place but they sit quite well when just pushed on.

 For reproduction stickers I’d recommend visiting Patches of Pride.